ETF trading tips

 In general, smaller spreads are better, but context is key.
 Ask yourself: In addition to considerations of performance, concentration, tracking error, fees, benchmark, and premium/discount, is the spread expensive relative to other similar investments?
 For instance, a $0.05 spread may not be unreasonable for less liquid investments like certain types of fixed income securities or for stocks traded on a small foreign market.
 However, that same spread would be high for a very liquid investment that has much more volume, like an ETF that tracks the S&P 500, where spreads can be as thin as $0.01.

 Fractions of a penny on a trade may sound negligible, but they matter.
 Let's say the bid for an ETF is $50 and the ask is $50.50.
 If you bought the ETF, then wanted to turn around and immediately sell it, you would incur $0.50 per share in spread costs.
 This would impact your realized performance, and for investors who trade large volumes of shares, those differences can add up.
+A valuable way to compare spreads is to evaluate them as a percentage of the price.
+Spreads should also be analyzed as a percentage of NAV.
+In fact, this percentage ($ spread/$ NAV) can be more meaningful than simply the price range of the spread because it puts the spread in context.

 2. Consider limit orders

 Limit orders are a particularly valuable tool for trading thinly traded securities, where even small orders have the potential to represent a high percentage of an ETF's average daily volume and, as a result, impact the prevailing market price.
-By using limit orders—you set a specific price at which you are willing to buy or sell that ETF—you can better control your execution price.
+By using limit orders—setting a specific price at which you are willing to buy or sell that ETF—you can better control your execution price.
 By contrast, with a market order, you get the prevailing market bid or ask price.

 A buy limit order is usually set at or below the current market price, and a sell limit order is usually set at or above the current market price.
 For an ETF trading at $25.50, for example, a buy limit order might be set at $25.40 and a sell limit order at $25.60.